mheiges/filemanagement-presentation/content/slides.md

-## Summary of Issues
+#### Summary
+## File management complications
+  - matching application server with data server
+    - time-consuming, error-prone to locate files for syncing, modification, troubleshooting
-  - difficulty maintaining file ownership
+  - each file management scenario is treated differently
-    - apache, tomcat, individual staff
+    - unidirectional replication
-  - replication difficulties
+    - bidirectional replication

+#### Summary
+## File management complications
-    - rsync + cron does not scale
+  - rsync + cron
+    - does not scale
     - cron is terribly unmanageable for production applications
+  - rsync + inotify
+    - does not scale
     - rsync + inotify is cumbersome to setup, re-queue failed tasks
-    - distributed filesystems are not well supported over WAN
+  - rsync-ssh authentication and security, esp. when running as root

+#### Summary
+## File management complications
+  - volume partitioning
+    - single 100TB volume or ten 10TB volumes?
+      - how to re-allocate data if we exceed a 10TB volume and need to split?
+      - how does the application handle that?
+  - file ownership
+    - tomcat, apache, staff, etc
+  - co-administration
+    - need root permissions and knowledge of file locations
   - file integrity checks rarely done, if ever
-  - time-consuming, error-prone to locate files for syncing, modification, troubleshooting